inmanta/inmanta-core/docs/administrators/logging.rst

 * ``agent-<environment-id>.err``: This log file contains all the messages written to the standard error stream of the resource handlers used by the scheduler.

-For reasons of backward comaptiblity, these files are called 'agent' and not 'scheduler'
+For reasons of backward compatibility, these files are called 'agent' and not 'scheduler'

 Configure logging
 =================